 Earlier this year a new university league table was launched which aims to measure and rank institutions’ success in delivering the United Nations’ Sustainable Development Goals (SDGs).
-This year also marks the midpoint of DFID’s higher education innovation and reform programme, SPHEIR, and is therefore a good opportunity to reflect on the role of HE partnerships in development.
+This year also marks the midpoint of the Foreign, Commonwealth & Development Office (FCDO) higher education innovation and reform programme, SPHEIR, and is therefore a good opportunity to reflect on the role of higher education (HE) partnerships in development.

 The first edition of the league table ranks universities according to metrics based on 11 SDGs and a ranking of universities that are “best achieving”(1) these Goals.
 While it is still in its early stages, it is an intriguing step which indicates a growing desire for universities to be seen as part of achieving solutions to development challenges, including these global targets.